Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Study Design

-\textbf{Synthetic validation data.} Because the microdata used to produce these statistics are confidential, we also validate the attacks on statistics produced from synthetic data (see \S\ref{sec:validation})---simulating on top of the privacy-protected microdata files (\ppmf) from the April 2023 vintage of the DHC demonstration data \citep{us_census_bureau_just_2023}.
+\inlinesection*{Synthetic validation data.} Because the microdata used to produce these statistics are confidential, we also validate the attacks on statistics produced from synthetic data (see \S\ref{sec:validation})---simulated using the privacy-protected microdata files (\ppmf) from the April 2023 vintage of the DHC demonstration data \citep{us_census_bureau_just_2023}.